nptscot/npt/report-utility-methods.md

 purposes.
 Shopping trips can be more difficult to cycle, since they require carrying larger volumes of luggage.

+We used a ‘commute multiplier’ to reflect the fact that cycling for utility (and other purposes) is not uniformly spread geographically.
+In places with double the average cycling commute mode share, we assumed that the cycling mode share for utility trips would be double the average cycling mode share for utility trips.

 ## Trip origins and destinations

 Origins and destinations were assigned to administrative zones.